voiceflow/runtime-client-js/docs/advanced-usage.md

 - **RETURNS:**
   - `Context` - A context representing the current application state.
 - **ASSUMPTIONS**
-  - Callable only if `RuntimeCient` has an ongoing conversation session.
+  - Callable only if `RuntimeClient` has an ongoing conversation session.
 That is, `runtimeClient.getContext().isEnding()` is `false`.
 If there is no ongoing conversation session, then this call throws an exception.

 ```js
 const context = await runtimeClient.sendText("I would like a large cheeseburger with sprite");